When starting out in jewellery making, it can be hard to know about different kind of gemstone cuts, techniques and all the lingo that goes with it!

 Gemstones that are opaque are usually made into cabochons whereas more transparent gemstones are mainly faceted.
 The hardness of the stone is also taken into consideration - softer stones are more likely to be scratched so they are better in a cabochon form rather than faceted.

 You will also find that cabochons are more likely to have natural inclusions and markings.
 In faceted form, this would disturb the light and decrease the beauty of the stone.

 Yes!
 Cabochons can come in a whole range of sizes and shapes, which makes them great fun when creating new handmade jewellery designs.

 At Kernowcraft, we offer a huge range of cabochons in shapes such as round, oval, hearts, marquise, squares, hexagons and more.

-If you're a jewellery making beginner, we would recommend checking out our jewellery making settings where you'll find ones where you can easily set cabochons.
+If you're a jewellery making beginner, we would recommend checking out our jewellery making settings for cabochons.

 Use pendant settings, ring settings and earring settings to easily create designs with your favourite gemstone cabochons.
 Each setting is different, however, you usually need either a touch of glue to set the cabochon or a bezel rocker or pusher to set the stone.